This Scam Could Cost You Your Life

 Identity fraud of any kind can wreak havoc on a victim’s life for years.
-But medical identity theft is especially damaging.
+But medical identity theft is especially ravaging.

-1. You’ll get billed for treatments a thief received
+1. You get billed for treatments a thief received

 If someone steals your health insurance care or health plan information, you could get bills for medical treatments you never received.
 It’s tough enough to stay on top of your own medical bills without the prospect of picking up the tab for someone else.

-2. You could experience delays in getting medical care
+2. You experience delays in getting medical care

-3. You could lose access to your health benefits
+3. You lose access to your health benefits

 Once they've gained access to your medical benefits, criminals will abuse your Medicare as much as possible.
 By the time you need it for yourself, "you" have exceeded your insurance coverage and no longer have access to the benefits you need.

-5. You might get a misdiagnosis or incorrect treatment
+5. You get a misdiagnosis or incorrect treatment

 Fraudulent treatments done under your name can completely change your medical information history.
-This could lead doctors to misdiagnose your actual conditions or give you treatments you don’t need.
+This could lead doctors misdiagnosing your actual ailments or give you unneeded treatments.

 Medical identity theft can happen to anyone.
 Considering how much information we share online, it's easy to see how people can fall victim to a scam.

-To carry out healthcare fraud, thieves only need some of your personal information, such as:
+To carry out healthcare fraud, thieves only need fragments of your personal information, such as: